This post contains affiliate links which provides us a commission at no cost to you.

 Setting up the unit to work with your devices is just like most others.
 Due to the presence of dual bands, you will want to choose what units connect to which band.

-It is better to put the older computer models and gadgets in your house on the 2.4GHz band.
+It is better to put the older computer models and gadgets that are far from the router in your house on the 2.4GHz band.
 That will also be a suitable frequency for home gadgets that don’t need high-speed connections to operate.
-Newer computer models and gadgets you use frequently should be put on the 5Ghz band.
+Newer computer models and gadgets you use frequently that are close to the router should be put on the 5Ghz band.

 - Combined 1900Mbps speed